HortonworksUniversity/Security_Labs/HDF-3.0-AD.md

 ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/ali/ranger-213-setup/ranger-213-10.png)

-2.1 - Either manually create users/policies in Ranger or run script below (replace values for your cluster)
+2.1 - Create users for Nifi hosts (without realm suffix) in Ranger and their corresponding Nifi policies.
+You can do this manually via the Ranger UI or run script below (replace values for your cluster)
 ```
 export hosts="ip-xxx-xx-x-xx.us-west-2.compute.internal ip-xxx-xx-x-xx.us-west-2.compute.internal ip-xxx-xx-x-xx.us-west-2.compute.internal" ## space seperated list of FQDN of Nifi hosts - replace with your Nifi hostnames
 export cluster="myhdfclustername"  ##replace with your cluster name